Compilation Environments

 wsl --set-version <distribution name> <versionNumber>

-With <versionNumber> set to 2 to use WSL2.
-You can use the same command with version number 1 to return to WSL 1.
+to use WSL2.
+You can use the same command with version number 1

-WSL2 is now ready to be used
+WSL2 is now ready to be used¶

 Your Ubuntu installation is now ready to be used.
 Starting Ubuntu from the Start Menu will open a terminal with a Bash prompt.
 Everything you type here will be executed in Ubuntu.
 You can run and install applications within Ubuntu as you would on a complete installation or virtual machine.